SALT: What To Know About Rates, Loans, & Features

 Nexo allows users to borrow a variety of international currencies, including USD, Euro, and Canadian Dollar.
 Furthermore, there’s a variety of supported assets for collateral, like BTC (50% LTV), ETH (50% LTV), USDT (90% LTV), and MATIC (33% LTV).
 There’s tons of flexibility baked into Nexo loans since borrowers aren’t stuck to a repayment schedule and they can repay in any currency.
 Like SALT, Nexo also doesn’t require a credit check and quickly processes loans in under 24 hours.
 Unfortunately, Nexo’s loan rates tend to be higher than SALT’s.

-Is SALT Lending Right For You?
+Is SALT Right For You?

-SALT Lending can be right for you if you want flexible loan terms, LTV requirements, rebates back on your loan, and possible APR reductions during your loan.
+SALT can be right for you if you want flexible loan terms, LTV requirements, rebates back on your loan, and possible rate reductions during your loan.
 Furthermore, if potential market downturns make you nervous about your LTV crossing the threshold, SALT’s stabilization feature may save you from heavy losses and allow you to reenter your positions when the market is more to your liking.
 It’s definitely a solid option to consider if you have no or bad credit, since it doesn’t require a credit check, and need cash for your BTC, ETH, LTC, and other holdings.

-Final Thoughts On SALT Lending
+Final Thoughts On SALT

-SALT Lending sets itself apart from the competition by offering a full suite of loan features, partnerships with asset security firm Fireblocks, and flexible repayment options.
+SALT sets itself apart from the competition by offering a full suite of loan features, partnerships with asset security firm Fireblocks, and flexible repayment options.
 Additionally, its interface and easy sign-up process makes it quick and simple to acquire a loan and get the cash needed to cover emergencies or fund a business.

 Frequently Asked Questions